Simultaneous probe of the charm and bottom quark Yukawa couplings using $\mathrm{t\bar{t}}$H events: Abstract

 The analysis is carried out in three mutually exclusive channels targeting the fully hadronic (\FH), single-lepton (\SL), and dilepton (\DL) decays of the top quark-antiquark pair.
 Events are collected using triggers based on high jet and \PQb jet multiplicities, or on the presence of one or two well-identified and isolated leptons (electrons or muons).
 In the offline selection, only jets with transverse momentum $\pt>25\GeV$ and pseudorapidity $\abseta<2.4$ are considered.
 In the \FH channel, events must contain at least seven jets, of which at least six have $\pt>40\GeV$, and have a jet \pt scalar sum exceeding 500\GeV to satisfy trigger requirements.
-The \SL channel selects events with one isolated electron or muon with a minimum \pt of 26 to 30\GeV, depending on the lepton flavor and data-taking year, along with at least five jets.
+The \SL channel selects events with one isolated electron or muon with a minimum \pt of 26 to 30\GeV, depending on the lepton flavor and the trigger requirements in each data-taking year, along with at least five jets.
 The \DL channel selects events with two oppositely charged leptons, at least one with $\pt>25\GeV$, and at least four jets.
 To suppress the Drell--Yan background, events with a dielectron or dimuon invariant mass below 20\GeV or within the \PZ boson mass window (76--106\GeV) are excluded.
 Across all channels, events must contain at least three jets tagged as either \PQb or \PQc jets, with at least one tagged as a \PQb jet, using criteria corresponding to tagging efficiencies of approximately 70\% (50\%) for \PQb (\PQc) jets.
-Additional details of the event selection criteria are provided in \suppMaterial{supp:baseline-selection}.
+Additional details of the event selection criteria are provided in \ifthenelse{\boolean{cms@external}}{\suppMaterial{supp:baseline-selection}, which includes the references after Ref.~[99]}{\suppMaterial{supp:baseline-selection}}.

 A key challenge in this analysis is accurately identifying jet flavor---not only efficiently tagging heavy-flavor jets initiated by \PQb or \PQc quarks but also distinguishing between them.
 To address this, \pNet~\cite{Qu:2019gqs}, a dynamic graph convolutional neural network~\cite{Wang:2018nkf}, is employed to classify jet flavors by leveraging spatial and kinematic correlations of individual particles and secondary vertices associated with the jets.
 Two discriminants are constructed from the \pNet outputs: \pBpC, which differentiates heavy-flavor from light jets, and \pBvC, which distinguishes \PQb from \PQc jets.
 Based on these, 11 mutually exclusive tagging categories are defined as shown in Fig.~\ref{fig:ftag-performance}: five \PQb-tagging categories (\tagBin{B0}--\tagBin{B4}), five \PQc-tagging categories (\tagBin{C0}--\tagBin{C4}), and one untagged category (\tagBin{L0}) enriched in light jets.
 Compared to the previously used \deepJet algorithm~\cite{Bols:2020bkb}, \pNet improves background jet rejection by up to a factor of two at the same signal jet efficiency, demonstrating superior performance in distinguishing jet flavors.